 Marketo Folder Structure and Naming Convention

-Your Marketo folder structure is seemingly one of the most overlook-able aspects of your Marketo setup.
+Your Marketo folder structure is seemingly one of the most overlooked aspects of your Marketo setup.
 You’re usually more worried about your programs, your forms and landing pages, your SFDC sync, but not much thought is almost ever given on the folder setup in the Marketing Activities section.

 You might think it’s not worth the hassle, you might think it’s tedious, boring work, you might even think “oh what’s the point?
 I can just search for it?”
 You can search for it, but tell me, how many times has search helped you when you were 5 hours digging into a problem and you just can’t seem to find the marketing asset you’re looking for that could unlock the mystery you’re trying to solve?